-Starting a business can be challenging, especially when you have no experience in the field.
+Starting a business can be challenging, especially when you have no experience.
 And whilst there are plenty of resources out there to help with the transition, it tends to be a learning curve that will adapt throughout the process.
-When you’re an entrepreneur that’s looking to sell products, whether it be online or in a retail store, you must think carefully about how you’re going to get your product to the market.
+When you’re an entrepreneur who’s looking to sell products, whether it be online or in a retail store, you must think carefully about how you’re going to get your product to the market.

 Ultimately, your end goal is to achieve as much profit and sales as possible, without going into debt in the early stages.
 But you’ll also have to consider how you will break into the market successfully while engaging your customers and generating brand loyalty.

 To help you through the process, here are the top 5 things you should consider when selling your products:

 The development stage is perhaps the most crucial part of the process.
 During this step, you’ll have to create something innovative, eye-catching and ultimately unique in order to capture the attention of your target audience.

 Designing the purpose and the look of your product could involve building a prototype which you can then use to help market them.
 Whether you make this in your own home or have a manufacturer build it for you, it’s an invaluable stage that kicks off the process.
 If it’s a unique product that’s never been created, during this step, you can also patent it – so that no other companies will develop a similar item.